FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/the-fvm-imaginarium-developer-tooling-hackathons-and-other-opportunities-for-builders.md

 ### Beryx Explorer

 [Beryx Explorer](https://beryx.zondax.ch/) by the Zondax team is a comprehensive tool to easily extract data about the Filecoin network in a ‘ready to add to your code’ format from the Filecoin network and interact with custom smart contracts.
 Check out the [Beryx Client tool for JS](https://www.npmjs.com/package/@zondax/beryx) to use in your project.
-Verify your smart contract via Beryx [here](https://beryx.zondax.ch/contract_verifier).
+Verify your smart contract via Beryx [on the Beryx website](https://beryx.zondax.ch/contract_verifier).

 ### Filfox